Book Circle & Retreats

 Receive a free chapter of The Vulnerable Humanitarian and a 25% discount code to buy the book, when you sign up to my newsletter

-The Vulnerable Humanitarian Book Circle
+The Vulnerable Humanitarian Circle of Practice

 Welcome to a space designed not just for reading, but for deep listening, sharing, and meaningful action within the aid worker community.